c0rp3n/cento/docs/magic_corner_stitching.md

 of recomputation.
 Corner stiching's combination of powerful operations and easy updates means that powerful tools previously only in "batch" mode can now be embedded in interactive systems.

+### 2. A Simplified Model of VLSI Layouts

+A VLSI layout normally is specified as a hierarchical collection of cells, where each cell contains geometrical shapes on several mask layers and pointer to subcells.
+As a convenience in presenting the data structure and algorithms, a simplified model will be used in this paper.
+Only a single mask layer will be considered, and hierarchy will not be considered.
+For this paper, I define a "circuit" to be a collection of rectangles.
+There is a single design rule in the
+model: rectangles may not overlap.
+The simplified model makes it easier to present the datastructure and algorithms.
+Section 8 discusses how the simplified model might be generalized to handle real VLSI layouts.